JaysonDorilag22/Vendo/README.md

 # Vendo 🛒

-Vendo is an e-commerce web application built with the **MERN stack**.
-It allows users to sign up, browse products, add items to their cart, and place orders.
+Vendo is an e-commerce web application built with the MERN stack.
+It provides a smooth online shopping experience where users can browse products, add them to their cart, and place orders.
 Admins can manage products, users, and orders through a simple dashboard.

----

 ## Features
 - User authentication and authorization (JWT)